richardphotolab/API-Order-docs/README.md

 ## Payload

-A request payload consists of a base container _array_ containing shipment notification _objects_.
-There must be a minimum of one(1) item, and a maximum of fifty(50)
+A request payload consists of a base container _array_ containing order _objects_.
+There must be a minimum of one(1) order, and a maximum of fifty(50).

 ### Checksum